jiji-angel/pqc-readiness/inventory/README.md

-#C rypto Inventory – PQC Readiness
+# Crypto Inventory – PQC Readiness

-This folder demonstrates the **first and most critical step** in any Post‑Quantum Cryptography (PQC) migration:
+This folder demonstrates the ** first and most critical step ** in any Post‑Quantum Cryptography (PQC) migration:

  > ** Identifying where quantum‑vulnerable cryptography is used today. **